eraybasar/pesdk-docs/_guides/ios/v6_5/introduction/demos.md

 We offer an {% include guides/ios/example-app.md %} on the App Store, that shows off the PhotoEditor SDKs interface and our default configuration.

 ## Demo repository
 For code examples take a look at the {% include guides/ios/demo-repository.md %}.
 This demonstrates how to integrate the SDK from Swift and Objective-C and shows how to configure it to match your needs.
+There are examples for Swift and Objective-C, presenting the camera and editor, and extensive customization.

 ## Example Integrations